University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 To perform this we usually use the Stream EDitor `sed` and this will be covered in part 2 of this practical.
 For those who are interested, there is a tutorial available at http://www.grymoire.com/Unix/Sed.html.

-A useful website to test your regular expressions is available at https://regex101.com/ .
+A useful pair of websites to test your regular expressions are available at https://regex101.com/  and https://regexr.com/.
 This can be very handy.